Samuel F DePaola Profile Photo

 (April 21, 1929 – March 6, 2026)

-At eleven-years of age, he developed Rheumatic Heart Fever with his physician stating that he wouldn’t make it past the age of twenty-one.
-He overcame this setback to defy the physician’s prognosis by living to the ripe old age of 96-years and 10 ½ months, just six weeks shy of his 97th birthday.
+At eleven years of age, he developed Rheumatic Heart Fever, with his physician stating that he wouldn’t make it past the age of twenty-one.
+He overcame this setback to defy the physician’s prognosis by living to the ripe old age of 96 years and 10 ½ months—just six weeks shy of his 97th birthday.

 When Sam retired from teaching in 1986, he did not let his golden years go to waste.
-He played tennis in the mornings, pick-up basketball at night and joined at least three different travel softball leagues.
+He played tennis in the mornings, pick-up basketball at night, and joined at least three different travel softball leagues.
 He remained competitive and active in sports well into his eighties.

 To order memorial trees or send flowers to the family in memory of Samuel F DePaola, please visit our flower store.

-Upcoming Services
+Past Services

 Visitation